 When it comes to solar panels, you want to be sure you end up with durable, efficient, high-quality panels that are backed by substantive manufacturer guarantees.
 Not only do these guarantees give you peace of mind, but they’re a measure of the quality of the panel.

 Some of these manufacturers will guarantee their panels for up to 25, or even 30 years.
 Budget brands, on the other hand, may have much shorter warranties.
 So if something goes wrong with your panels a decade or two down the road, you won’t be able to get them replaced through the warranty.

 Another major part of the solar system is the inverter, or inverters, depending on your system’s size and design.
 This is the part of your solar system that is most likely to fail first.
 Because of this, it’s important to go with quality over price.
 While a budget brand inverter may be easier upfront, the money you save likely won’t make up for having to install replacements more often than you if you went with a more reliable brand.

 So when looking at your solar estimates, proposals, or quotes, be sure to take a look at the equipment your system is designed with.
 You should be provided with information on the equipment’s specification and warranties, so you’ll know if variables in installation price is due to the quality of solar equipment.

 Additional Installer-Backed Warranties

-These extra guarantees may cause a slight increase in the cost of your solar system, but they’ll also provide peace of mind and take some of the risk out of your solar investment.
+These extra guarantees may cause a slight increase in the cost of your solar system, but they’ll also provide peace of mind and take some of the risks out of your solar investment.